-The planner offers features for all the primary functions, from planning, executing to evaluation.
-The activities are visible to team members making it easier to communicate.
+The planner offers features for all the primary functions, from planning, and executing to evaluation.
+The activities are visible to team members, making it easier to communicate.

 I hope this article is going to help you when you prepare your next marketing strategy.